Vyral/base-template/_posts/2021-01-11-what-happened-in-calgary-real-estate-in-2020.md

 tags:
   - Real Estate
   - Market Update
-excerpt: Here’s what you need to know about Calgary real estate heading into 2021.
+excerpt: Here’s what you need to know about Calgary real estate as we begin 2021.
 enclosure:
 pullquote: Money has become cheap due to our low interest rates.
 enclosure_type: video/mp4